-Pool water turns green because of algae in the water.
-Algae can grow rapidly, particularly in hot weather, which is why it can surprise you overnight during the warmer months.
-This generally comes down to an imbalance or lack of chlorine in the water.
+Pool water can turn green due to the presence of algae, which can overgrow, especially in hot weather, often surprising pool owners overnight during warmer months.
+This issue usually stems from an imbalance or lack of chlorine in the water.

-Chlorine is an effective sanitiser; however letting chlorine levels drop for even a day can start an algae outbreak.
-So, it's important to check your chlorine levels frequently to save you any nasty surprises.
+Although chlorine is an effective sanitiser, even a slight drop in chlorine levels for just one day can trigger an algae outbreak.
+Therefore, it's crucial to check chlorine levels to avoid any unpleasant surprises frequently.

-Pool will have varying degrees of a cloudiness which is the dead algae.
-When pool is clear it is advisable to test for phosphates and treat with the appropriate dosage of Phosphate Remover to prevent algae re-occurring.
+The pool may have varying degrees of cloudiness, which is the dead algae.
+Once the pool water is clear, it is advisable to test for phosphates and treat with the appropriate dosage of Phosphate Remover to prevent algae from re-occurring.

-When using Clarifier, monitor your pressure gauge and when the pressure reaches a high level remove cartridge and rinse clean.
+Monitor your pressure gauge when using Clarifier, and when the pressure reaches a high level, remove the cartridge and rinse it clean.

-At the completion of the treatment of your pool water, thoroughly clean your filter by using Filter Cleaner.
+After treating your pool water, thoroughly clean your filter using Filter Cleaner.